Far too many of our neighbors lack access to healthy food…

 Nutrition focused education and local gardens will transform lives and create hope by empowering families to make healthy food choices and grow their own produce.

-Operate a retail market offering healthy groceries, ready to at, and ready to heat meals at affordable prices.
+Operate a food truck offering healthy ready to eat and ready to heat meals.

-Utilize commercial kitchen space to prepare food for the retail market and mobile food pantries, and host educational workshops.
+Utilize commercial kitchen space to prepare food for the food truck.

 New equipment such as forklifts, pallet jacks, and commercial scales are needed to maintain efficient operations as food pantry programs grow.